jjh42/mock/README.md

 end
 ````

+The second parameter of each tuple is `opts` - a list of optional arguments
+passed to meck.

+## Mocking input dependant output

-You can mock functions that return different values depending on the input:
+If you have a function that should return different values depending on what the
+input is, you can do as follows:

 ```` elixir
 defmodule MyTest do